-Our procurement process has been amended in this year's annual review to set out our commitment to ethical and responsible labour practices that we expect of our suppliers.
-These standards will be included in our tender specifications moving forward for new procurements.
-Also from April 2023 our contracts will be amended to include modern slavery clauses and underpin our zero tolerance stance on the exploitation of labour.
+Our Procurement Policy sets set out our commitment to ethical and responsible labour practices that we expect of our suppliers.
+These standards are included in our tender specifications and contracts include modern slavery clauses and underpin our zero tolerance stance on the exploitation of labour.